shahinakhon/python-chess/README.md

 # Chess game in python

 * Working on user interface

-*
-I made a simple two users chess game in python that has a cheks and castling rules in it, it also has 5 color themes: green (default), brown, blue, gray and pink.
+I made a simple two players chess game in python that has a cheks and castling rules in it, it also has 5 color themes: green (default), brown, blue, gray and pink.

 ### key shortcuts in game:
 - Press 't' to change theme